xxh296/library/README.md

-# The [Library assignment](https://www.theodinproject.com/lessons/node-path-javascript-library) from The Odin Project.
+# The [Library assignment](https://www.theodinproject.com/lessons/node-path-javascript-library) from The Odin Project

 ## Requirements:
 * Essentially, create `Book` objects, and store them in an array